Everest camp 24.jpg

 • Everest climbers are provided 5 - 12 bottles of supplemental oxygen.
 Additional bottles can be arranged upon request (extra cost).
 We also carry oxygen as medical backup.

-Insurance, visa
+Insurance, Visa

 • Fly into Kathmandu.
 Most nationalities can obtain a Nepal visa on arrival depending on current requirements and duration.
 Your passport must have sufficient validity.